DanPearce/CI_PP3_Battleships/README.md

 When loaded the user is presented with the title of the game which is presented using ASCII art and this is then followed by the main menu.

 #### Login Screen
-When the game has fully loaded the user is prompted to log into their account; which is stored in a Google Sheet.
+When the game has fully loaded, the user is prompted to log into their account; which is stored in a Google Sheet.

-If the user doesn't have an account they can create one!
+If the user doesn't have an account, they can create one!
 Completion of logging in/creating a user will bring the user to the main menu.

 #### Main Menu
 The main menu consists of the two main features of the game; either allowing the user to play the game, or if unfamiliar with the rules they have the option to view the rules.